There are many different types of fractures. Direct impact or trauma causes acute fractures. Stress fractures develop over time through overuse.

 - Spiral – which spirals around the bone.

 - Comminuted – where the bone breaks into more than one piece.

 - Avulsion – this is where a ligament or tendon tears, pulling a small piece of bone away with it.

 - Greenstick fractures – these occur in young athletes.
 This is because their skeletons have not fully grown or hardened.
-As a result the immature skeleton is more ‘bendy’ than an adults skeleton.
-Therefore when a bending force is applied to the bone it compresses on the inside and is stretched on the outside.
+As a result, the immature skeleton is more ‘bendy’ than an adult skeleton.
+Therefore when a bending force compresses the bone on the inside it stretches on the outside.
 The bone partially fractures in the same way that a live tree branch would break.
 Hence the name ‘greenstick’.

 Growth plate fractures in children